EsTass/phpmediaserver/README.md

 ## Install
 Copy files to your server folder and edit:
  - `config.php`: basic configuration, read comments and edit needed
- - `config.ws.php`: only if want to add more web searchs for media (example provided)
+ - `config.ws.php`: only if want to add more web searchs for media (examples provided)

-## Apache vhost
+## Install: Apache vhost
 If needed add vhost file to apache and include or edit main host conf.

 Example vhost: